scheidere/policy_to_behavior_tree/README.md

 ### Installation

 * Create a catkin workspace like [this](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
-* Navigate to the src directory in your workspace and clone this repo
+* Navigate to the src directory in your workspace and clone this repository

 ### Executing the program